recalledz/project-start/docs/23-raids.md

 * Raiders randomly target a fighter when multiple disciples are on guard.
 * If the orb is depleted the sect loses **half** of its stored fruit and softwood.
 * Early raids send four SlowBlob raiders, one every 10&nbsp;s for 40&nbsp;s.
+* SlowBlob attacks now occur every 10&nbsp;s.

 * The Water orb lashes out every 5&nbsp;s at blobs within 75&nbsp;px, striking the closest target for 5 damage.
-* Blobs show a small health meter as they crawl across the
+* Blobs show a small health meter as they crawl across the map.
 *
 * Damage dealt to and by the Water orb is logged during raids.
 * All units traverse the map at a base rate of 10&nbsp;px per second.